How to Choose Husqvarna Metal Segments, 4.5” Cup Wheels, and Dry Resin Pads in One Concrete Prep Order

 Once cup wheels and dry pads enter the same order, size and holder details become more important.
 A 4.5 inch or 115mm cup wheel usually matches a standard hand grinder setup in many markets, often with M14 thread.
 Dry resin pads in the same 115mm range may fit the same general machine class, but the backing system still needs to match the correct holder.

 This is also where size confusion can happen.
 Some customers measure the very outside edge of a dry pad and think it is oversized.
 In practice, the working diamond area is usually the more important dimension, while the backing edge may extend slightly beyond it.
-If your site already has a page explaining that issue, this article should naturally connect to your 115mm dry polishing pad size explanation page.
-That kind of internal link helps the customer understand fitment without breaking the flow of the article.
+If the customer is unsure about pad size, check the working diamond diameter, backing pad size, and holder fit before confirming the order.

 What this order suggests about the next step